 Prior to the adoption of the boat configuration we have today, other configurations were assessed using CFD.

-Models are suspended from mountings that extend up through the ceiling of the windtunnel and attach to measuring devices that record lift, drag and pitching moment.
+The models are suspended from mountings that extend up through the ceiling of the windtunnel and attach to measuring devices that record lift, drag and pitching moment.
 The angle of models relative to the horizontal can be altered so that pitch stability can be appraised.
 For many of the tests at Southampton, the 'moving-ground' capability of the windtunnel there enabled us to simulate the presence of the water's surface passing rapidly directly beneath the craft.
 Enhancing the fidelity of the test environment like this improves the quality of the data obtained.

 Over 120 test runs were conducted in a towing-tank with this 1/8th-scale model of an earlier Quicksilver concept.
 The hull configuration showed considerable promise in both windtunnel and water-tank testing.
 So much so that construction of the full-size craft was commenced.
 But a decision was eventually taken to alter direction and rework the design to create the potentially even better configuration we have today.